Getting Started

 Compilation

-UVVM can be compiled by calling the UVVM/script/compile_all.do file using simulator GUI or from the command line.
-This will compile all of UVVM.
+UVVM can be compiled by calling the UVVM/script/compile_all.do file using simulator GUI or from the command line, this will compile all of UVVM.
 Each of the modules/VIPs in UVVM also have their own compilation scripts in a /script folder, e.g. for the SBI VIP bitvis_vip_sbi/script/compile_src.do.
 The compile_src.do script can take two arguments, where the first argument is the module/VIP installation path and the second is the target path of the compilation, i.e. compile_src.do <source_path> <target_path>.

 The following example of compiling UVVM from the command line and with Modelsim GUI have the following directory structure: